slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 The new API will be defined as ``getRuleInfo(editor, cursorPos)``.
 It takes two arguments -- editor object and cursor position, and returns a rule information object.
 **Open question** - should we call it *getCssInfo* since some of the context do not apply to a css rule (eg. @charset "u|tf-8" where `|` denotes the cursor location).
 <br />
-The rule information is defined as follows...
+The rule information object is defined as follows...
 ```
 {
   selector:                              // Used when tokenType == SELECTOR